 Because laminate flooring is stain resistant, it doesn’t need to be varnished or waxed.
 Laminate floors are also less likely to fade in direct sunlight, unlike aging hardwood floors.
 Laminate floors have been used in Europe for more than 25 years, but are fairly new in the United States.

-Laminate floors can be installed over almost any type of existing floors, which is why it is very useful in the old buildings with uneven sub-floors.
+Laminate installation can happen over almost any type of existing floors, which is why it is very useful in the old buildings with uneven subfloors.
 American families have become more and more familiar with laminate flooring because of laminate countertops.
 By using the countertop technology and adding considerably more resin to the wear layer, some laminate floor manufacturers boast that their laminate floors are now 10 to 20 times harder than laminate countertops.

 Since this resin-filled wear layer is so dense, it becomes extremely difficult to stain or scratch.
 Laminate floors are considered a floating floor because they are never secured directly to the subfloor.
 Laminate flooring to be used over almost any subfloor, including concrete, an existing floor or wooden subfloor.